CuckooEXE/MouseTrap/README.md

 > Click Remote Mouse icon on the taskbar (top right corner on Mac, bottom right corner on PC), choose Settings" -> Set password for your computer -> Apply

+Every time you set the password, you have to restart the RemoteMouse server in order for the change to take place.
+This isn't very obvious, so I feel like the UI should either tell you to restart, it should restart by itself, or it shouldn't have to restart at all, and just update the password logic.
+Also getting the Android App to connect to a server with a password is very janky, like 80% of the time I tried to connect it would just drop the connection, and I couldn't figure out why.

 When you set a password, during the TCP handshake, the "nop" strings are replaced with a "pwd" strings.
 Interesting, looks like this is just to signify the app to enter a password.
-Actually getting the server and app to agree on a password took a lot of work.
-Every time you reset or set a password, you have to restart the server, and even then it seems like you have to do it a few more times for it to actually work.
 I set the password to `PAssword` and started inspecting the traffic again.

 So a password handshake looks like this (these are hexdumps of the data field of the TCP packets)